Best Dog crates 2026: 16 Compared (11 Sources)

 For owners on a tighter budget, the New World crate delivers solid value with double-door access, a leak-proof pan, floor-protecting rubber feet, and the same Paw Block latch system as the iCrate at roughly 30% less cost.
 It uses slightly thinner wire gauge than the iCrate, but for a well-behaved dog or a first-time owner testing whether crate training works, it is an excellent entry point.
 Made by MidWest Homes for Pets (the same manufacturer as the iCrate), it comes in sizes from 24" to 48". [src2, src3]

 The Diggs Revol is the top premium wire crate, built to baby industry safety standards with reinforced wire and ABS plastic.
 It sets up in under 60 seconds with one hand and collapses just as easily, featuring built-in wheels and an ergonomic handle for room-to-room portability.
 Its unique garage-style side door, ceiling hatch for treat access, and included puppy divider make it versatile for all life stages.
-CNN Underscored ranked it just below Impact's aluminum crates in strength testing, and refurbished units are available for $208-$388. [src3, src7, src8]
+Important pricing change: Diggs raised Revol prices in late 2025 — the small now starts at $599 (formerly $375) and the largest at $1,149 (formerly $675).
+Refurbished units remain a more accessible path.
+CNN Underscored's March 2026 retest ranks it just below Impact's aluminum crates in strength testing.
+Some dogs are reportedly hesitant about the garage-style door. [src3, src7, src8, src11]

 Best for Puppies: MidWest iCrate Double Door (~$50-$85) — Check price